citrus/door_code/README.md

     use DoorCode::RestrictedAccess,
       :code => '12345', # set a single valid code
       :codes => ['12345','6789'], # set multiple valid codes
-      :salt => "my super secret code" # use a custom salt for cookie encryption

 In application.rb (Rails3) or environment.rb (Rails2):